 The State Library of Kansas, Topeka and the seven Regional Library Systems cooperate and collaborate to improve library services to all the citizens of Kansas.
-The State Library and Regional Library System Shared Goals are found in Appendix B.
+The State Library and Regional Library System Shared Goals for 2013 are found in Appendix A. Shared Goals for 2014 are not currently being developed and will be incorporated into this document at a later date.

-Section II, Services and Programs
+SOUTH CENTRAL KANSAS LIBRARY SYSTEM - 2014Section II, Services and Programs

-SCKLS Current Year and 2013 Year Goals
+SCKLS Current Year and 2014 Year Goals